-This paper enhances Dependency Structure Matrix (DSM) using micro-macro reading.
+This paper enhances dependency structure matrix (DSM) using micro-macro-reading.
 First, colors are used to distinguish direct and indirect cycles.
 Second, cell contents are enriched with the nature and strength of the dependencies as well as with the classes involved.
-Such enhancements are based on small multiples [28], micro-macro reading and preattentive visualization principles [30, 31, 32, 33].
+Such enhancements are based on small-multiples [28], micro-macro-reading, and preattentive visualization principles [30-33].
 Thanks to these improvements, package organization, cycles, and cycle details are made explicit.
 We applied eDSM on several complex systems to demonstrate that eDSM is a concrete tool that allows developers to get a better understanding of cycles between packages, even helping to resolve them.

 In the user study, we discovered that all studied software applications had cycles between packages.
-This situation shows that all these systems break the Acyclic Dependency Principle proposed by Martin [36] and probably that many systems are in a similar situation.
+This situation shows that all these systems break the acyclic dependency principle proposed by Martin [36] and probably that many systems are in a similar situation.
 First, we should analyze the reason of cycles.
 It seems that cycles are mainly due to structural problems and can be fixed by reengineering source code.
-A part of these cycles have similar characteristics and it should be interesting to analyze them and discover particular patterns that can help in detection of unwanted dependencies.
-Second, some cycles seem to not be breakable because of their semantics.
+A part of these cycles has similar characteristics, and it should be interesting to analyze them and discover particular patterns that can help in detection of unwanted dependencies.
+Second, some cycles seem not to be breakable because of their semantics.
 For a human convenience, engineers organize classes in multiple small packages instead of one big.
-This organization creates package cycles, but there are not critical.
+This organization creates package cycles, but they are not critical.

-These two observations open some questions about the problem of cycle: What are the patterns for package cyclic dependencies?
+These two observations open some questions about the problem of cycle: what are the patterns for package cyclic dependencies?
 Are they good or bad dependencies?
 Packages can be in cycle because of a semantic division that makes sense for the engineer and is not critical for the modularity of the application.